 Jordon Schranz is a New York/New Mexico-based visual artist, musician, curator, and educator whose work focuses on the idea of social and political interaction and their underlying cultural structures.
 Jordon earned his BFA in Painting from the Maryland Institute College of Art.
 Currently he is working in Las Cruces, New Mexico on an extensive project based on security camera footage and themed around issues of privacy and surveillance.
 In addition, Jordon is an active member of the New York experimental music scene, regularly curating, performing, recording, and promoting avant-rock, free jazz, noise, and experimental music performances in addition to running Tigerasylum.
 Jordon is the Director of Fine Arts for the Sessions Online School of Fine Arts and an instructor at the Las Cruces Museum of Art and the Preston Contemporary Art Center.

-The certificate program is designed for adult learners interested in building skills and portfolio for a design career.
-Students can enroll at any time, with monthly class starts.
-The program is open admissions: students must be 18 or over and provide high school or college transcripts prior to starting classes.
+The course is designed for adult learners interested in building skills and portfolio for a design career.
+You can enroll at any time, with monthly class starts.